Internal Audit Charter

-The purpose of the internal audit function is to provide independent, objective assurance and consulting services designed to add value and protect the Group’s assets, reputation and sustainability.
-Internal audit’s mission is to enhance and protect organisational value by providing riskbased and objective assurance, advice and insight.
+The purpose of the Group Internal Audit (GIA) function is to provide independent, objective assurance and consulting services designed to add value and protect the Group’s assets, reputation and sustainability.
+GIA’s mission is to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.

 It assists the Group in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the governance, risk management and control processes.